• Skip to primary navigation

 Simple FM Transmitter Circuit (100 meters range)

-Last updated on 19 April 2025 by Admin-Lavi Leave a Comment
+Last updated on 31 May 2025 by Admin-Lavi Leave a Comment

-This post shows you how to build a simple FM transmitter that works between 87.5 and 108 MHz on the FM dial.
+This post shows how to build a simple FM transmitter that works between 87.5 and 108 MHz on the FM dial.

 This transmitter uses a simple circuit with a special transistor and an antenna to broadcast your signal.